 Death will give you an answer, life will offer you another.

 The moment this enlightenment struck and became part of my being, even the smallest of actions, or inactions, was preceded by the above question.

-Knowing death could pay me a visit at any time, and anywhere, have armed me with a powerful life tool on my quest for a happier and fulfilling life.
+Knowing death could pay me a visit at any time, and anywhere, has armed me with a powerful life tool on my quest for a happier and more fulfilling life.